Arthur J. Nozik — Senior Research Fellow Emeritus

-Dr. Arthur J. Nozik is a Senior Research Fellow Emeritus of the National Renewable Energy Laboratory (NREL) and Professor Adjoint in the Chemistry Department at the University of Colorado, Boulder.
-In photoelectrochemical energy conversion, he has 5 U.S. patents and 15 published papers.
+Dr. Arthur J. Nozik is a Senior Research Fellow Emeritus of the National Renewable Energy Laboratory (NREL) and Research Professor in the Department of Chemistry and Biochemistry at the University of Colorado, Boulder.

 Major Technical Contributions

 - Published more than 250 basic research papers in photoelectrochemistry, solid state physics, semiconductor nanoscience, and related interdisciplinary science.

 - Proposed and confirmed several new important concepts in photoelectrochemistry (hot carrier effects, size quantization effects, superlattice electrodes, quantum dot solar cells).